ajakaja/ajakaja.github.io/_posts/2024-03-12-indicators.md

 (Where'd the negative sign go?
 Well, $$dg$$ points into the surface, not out of it, so I removed it when integrating over $$\widehat{dg}$$ for consistency with the assumed orientation of $$du \^ dv$$.)

 Although to be honest I get really lost in some these exterior calculus computations so I wouldn't vouch too heavily for this.
 But I do think this trick of "inventing coordinates for a surface, then writing down delta and step functions for it" is suspiciously powerful.
+(We could also have done all this with a $$d \Omega = du  \^ dv$$ and made it more powerful, but... that's for another article.)

 Incidentally, this type of integration is discussed on the Wikipedia page [Laplacian of the Indicator](https://en.wikipedia.org/wiki/Laplacian_of_the_indicator).
 It turns out that in some contexts it's useful to take further derivatives of $$\delta(g)$$ to produce $$\delta'(g)$$ functions on surfaces.